Australian Biological Resources Study

 Introduction

 Members of the family Pyroteuthidae Pfeffer, 1912 are small, muscular squid, abundant at mesopelagic depths during the day and in the near-surface waters at night.
 They are easily recognised by the sharply pointed tail and the separate, almost circular fins.
 In common with Ancistrocheiridae, the Pyroteuthidae was considered to be a subfamily of the Enoploteuthidae until elevated to family status by Clarke in 1988.
-Worldwide two genera are known, each with three species.
+Worldwide two genera are known, Pyroteuthis with three species, and Pterygioteuthis with four species.
 Four species, representing both genera, have been reported from Australian waters (Lu & Phillips 1985).

 The arrangement, size and number of light organs in enoploteuthids are genus- and species-specific characteristics; the functional morphology of these organs has been studied intensively in various species.
 Like enoploteuthids and ancistrocheirids, pyroteuthids have distinctive photophores which function to provide concealment from potential predators through counter-illumination, i.e. the obliteration of the animal’s silhouette through bioluminescence from below (Young 1977, 1983).